enordquist/enordquist/README.md

 - 👋 Hi, I’m @enordquist
-- 👀 I’m interested in biophysics, physical chemistry, molecular modeling and simulation, and post-secondary education.
+- 👀 I’m interested in biophysics, molecular modeling and simulation, computer-aided drug design and post-secondary education.
-- 🌱 I’m currently a PhD candidate in the UMass Amherst Chemistry Department.
+- 🌱 I’m currently a postdoctoral researcher in Alex MacKerell's group at UMaryland.
 My goal is to become a PChem professor at a PUI.
-- 📫 Contact me at enordquist@umass.edu or get more general info at [eriknordquist.com](https://eriknordquist.com)
+- 📫 Contact me at enord@outerbanks.umaryland.edu or get more general info at [eriknordquist.com](https://eriknordquist.com)

 <!---
 enordquist/enordquist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.